peterdemin/peterdemin.github.io/readme.md

-I work for [Moveworks](https://moveworks.ai) in United States developing Python services.
+I develop Python services for [Moveworks](https://moveworks.ai) in United States.

 Previously I lived in Russia and Belarus working for Yandex and EPAM in the same position.